BINGO!

 When she draws B-11, everybody shouts “B-11, B - B-11” similar to the classic “Be Aggressive” cheer chant.
 If I-22 gets drawn, the players yell “Quack, Quack,” because when you look at the ball Breeze says, “it looks like two ducks swimming!”
 On the chance she draws B-9, as in “Benign,” the crowd sighs in relief, saying, “Thank God.”
 Then there are the more obvious draws.

-And sure enough, when she pulls the 0-69 ball tonight, Breeze cues the crowd, raising her arms to conduct them in a raucous chorus of “Ooooooh, 69!”
+And sure enough, when she pulls the O-69 ball tonight, Breeze cues the crowd, raising her arms to conduct them in a raucous chorus of “Ooooooh, 69!”

 “That’s music to my ears,” Bianca coos.